 The course’s objective is to help clients develop a set of life skills to help them engage and showcase their best possible selves to assist clients in leading more fulfilled lives and progress in further education, work, and relationships with themselves and others.

 Listen when you want

 With all of our courses, once you subscribe or purchase, you will receive access to our audio modules for free!
 You can listen wherever and whenever you want.
 Here's a sample for you.

-Divert is run by the Metropolitan Police Service (MPS) and assisted by the Passion Project and Milestone Foundation.
+Divert engages with young offenders at the point of police detention, diverting them from crime and into employment.Divert is run by the Metropolitan Police Service (MPS) and The New Era Foundation.
 It focuses on engaging young people at the point of police detention, helping them overcome challenges and offering them the support and guidance they need to find sustainable employment.

 New Era Foundation was founded in 2013, its aim being to provide young, vulnerable, and disadvantaged adults increased opportunities for education, training, and employment.

 Between 2015 and June 2022, the Foundation developed and delivered DIVERT, a programme piloted at Brixton Police Station in London, providing early custody intervention using police staff to divert young adults away from crime and prevent re-offending.
 By 2022, the programme was being delivered across London, Lancashire and the Thames Valley region.